Designing the decision-making context through the way we prompt, structure, or frame choices has a strong influence on behavior.

 Direct attention

-• Draw attention to desired behavior by making it salient
+Draw attention to the target behavior by making it salient

 Simplify messages and decisions